jecolon/app-docs/panstats/README.md

 device in order to install the APK.
 Most modern phones will use the arm64 version.
 You will also most likely receive warnings from Google Play Protect.
 You will have to act accordingly when prompted to install the app.

+The iOS ipa file and manifest is in the iOS folder.
+You should be able to install it with Xcode.
+See the Xcode docs for information on the process to install an ipa to a connected device.

 ## Screenshots!

 Home screen - World Stats - Country List